Tomcariello/burger/readme.md

 Add functionality for DEVOUR button
 Link to bootstrap CDN & set basic layout paramaters (still ugly)

+12-30-2016
+Re-theme as "Honey Do" list
+Make page prettier:
+  Button style
+  Font adjustments
+  Added some color

+1-3-2017
+Add Line-through to finished tasks
+Set sticky footer

 To Do:
-Adjust ORMS to remove anything specific to this particular SQL DB Make page pretty
-Purge unnecessary code
+Adjust ORMS to remove anything specific to this particular SQL DB Purge unnecessary code
-Refactor code to be sure that all function/variable names are clear (and not cat related)
+Refactor code to be sure that all function/variable names are clear (and not cat or burger related) Add Delete button for completed tasks